Types of Certification - Women Business Enterprise (WBE)

 Management and Technical Assistance

-The applicant must complete an application (available here) and provide supporting documentation as required.
-(A list of the supporting documents can be found here.
-Please note that only complete applications, which must include all required supporting documentation, will be reviewed.)
-Applications are subject to an interview and possible onsite review by state compliance officers.
-Upon application approval, the company receives its WBE-certification by email.
-Reviews take an average of 60 to 90 business days from the time a completed application is submitted.
+The applicant must complete a Unified Application through the Ohio Business Gateway and provide supporting documentation as required.
+Only complete applications, including all required supporting documentation, will be reviewed.
+Applications are subject to on-site review by state compliance officers.
+Upon application approval, the company receives its certification by email.